-Inside: The crazy, ridiculous, unhealthy truth about comparison is that it strips us of color, demolishes creativity, and lulls us into a false sense of security.
-But we can push back against comparison and model deeply rooted self-awareness and self-compassion and delight in each other without needing to BE each other.
+Inside: The truth about comparison is that it strips us of colour, demolishes creativity.
+But we can push back against comparison and delight in each other without needing to BE each other.

 Comparison is a masterful storyteller.
-Supremely skilled at his craft.
+Supremely skilled at its craft.

-The stories he spins are fanciful and ridiculous because we never know the full truth of someone else’s life and, therefore, measure ourselves against an illusion.
+The stories it spins are fanciful and ridiculous because we never know the full truth of someone else’s life and, therefore, measure ourselves against an illusion.

-Even though I practice telling the truth – albeit a somewhat filtered truth because no one deserves full access to my life – and share some of my struggles and journey with you and my clients, I find myself bewildered to learn that some folks compare themselves to me.
+Even though I practice telling the truth – albeit a somewhat filtered truth because only select people deserves full access to my life – and share some of my struggles and journey with you and my clients, I find myself bewildered to learn that some folks compare themselves to me.
 Or rather, against an inaccurate estimate of who I am and what my life looks and feels like.

 It feels sad and also slightly humorous to witness this relentless aspect of human nature – the pull to compare – even with other clearly messy humans.
 I get it.
 I do it myself.